code-kern-ai/refinery-template-functions/classification/README.md

         return "spam"
 ```

-If you have struggle writing your regular expressions, check out these two great resources:
+If you struggle with writing your regular expressions, check out these two great resources
 - [Regex tutorial — A quick cheatsheet by examples](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285)
 - [Regex cookbook — Top 10 Most wanted regex](https://medium.com/factory-mind/regex-cookbook-most-wanted-regex-aa721558c3c1)

 ## Lookup functions
 Generally, you can also include some kind of list to iterate through.
-At Kern, we automatically generate those lists from entites you manually label in extraction tasks, and store them in variables of the `knowledge` module.
-Let's say we have a knowledge base called `known_senders`:
+At Kern, we automatically generate those lists from entities you manually label in extraction tasks and store them in variables of the `knowledge` module.
+Let's say we have a lookup list called `known_senders`:

 ```python
 import knowledge